Seed Selection for Wyoming Gardeners

 Are your summers short and cool?
 Warm season crops may need extra protection.
 Select varieties that mature early and can tolerate cooler temperatures.
 Do not be discouraged!
 There are several seed companies that specialize in vegetable seed for cool, northern climates.
 Ask your favorite search engine for "short season tomatoes" or "melons for cool climates".

-Looking for more clarification on warm and cool season crops?
+Want more clarification on warm and cool season crops?
 Start here.

 Weather variation year to year can also have a big impact on which crops thrive.
 Don’t give up the first year if you don’t have great success!